 When you call from a cell phone, the information the call taker sees is limited.
-Unlike with most landlines, a cell phone cannot provide exact location/address information.
+Unlike with most landlines, a cell phone cannot provide address information.
 It is important for you to know where you are at all times in case of emergency so you can describe your location as precisely as possible – including cross streets, mileposts or landmarks.

 While South Sound 911 can employ RapidSOS technology to better locate some 911 callers, it does not eliminate the need for callers to know their location.
+South Sound 911 can also use what3words location info, if available.

 Ways to increase your cell phone’s signal strength include: